I got thinking about this because I’ve seen a number of people write about anger recently, and it’s not an emotion I’ve ever been comfortable with.

 I seldom feel anger directly.
 I’ll feel annoyed/irritated over things that don’t hit close to home, but it rarely progresses to anger.
 Or maybe my whole idea of anger is skewed, since I equate angry with being out of control.

-I think controlled anger can be most useful in fighting for social causes, where the anger can be channelled in a constructive rather than a destructive way.
+I think controlled anger can be most useful in fighting for social causes, where it can be channelled in a constructive rather than a destructive way.

 Anger is probably the only emotion that I’ve created such a story around.
 It may be because it was the only highly overt expression of emotion that I was regularly exposed to in childhood.
 It’s fascinating how even non-traumatic childhood conditions can do so much to shape us in adulthood.